How To Become A Jeweler

 There are also different types of jewelers that specialize in certain areas including:

-• Bench Jewelers – will usually do a variety of work including cleaning, repairs, engraving, stone setting, and more.
-They may also be called goldsmiths, metalsmiths, or silversmiths.
+• Bench Jewelers do many tasks including cleaning, repairs, engraving, stone setting, and more.
+Alternative job titles include goldsmiths, metalsmiths, or silversmiths.

-• Gemologists – they analyze gemstones to determine their quality, characteristics, and values.
-This may require the use of computerized tools or microscopes and will ultimately result in the writing of certificates to validate the quality.
-This level typically requires passing the Graduate Gemologist program.
+• Gemologists analyze gemstones to determine their quality, characteristics, and values.
+Computerized tools or microscopes assist in the analysis process.
+Gemologists will also create certificates to confirm authenticity.
+This level requires passing the Graduate Gemologist program.

-• Jewelry Designers – will create designs for new jewelry pieces which requires prototyping and model-making.
-Often designers will have attended some type of art school.
+• Jewelry Designers create custom designs for new jewelry pieces.
+The job requires prototyping and model-making.
+Jewelry designers usually attend some type of art school.

-• Appraisers – examine jewelry to determine what the value of the piece is and then create certificates of authenticity and value for owners.
+• Appraisers examine jewelry to determine what the monetary value of the piece is.
+They will then create certificates of authenticity and proof of value for owners.
 This type of work requires research both online and in print to determine values.
 Jobs can be in auction houses, jewelers, pawnbrokers, or even insurance agents.

 If you have a passion for metal, then check to see if working with precious metals is a good career path.